RobertCow/test1/readme.txt

 Git is a centrolized control system
 Git is free software distributed under GPL
-Git has a mutable index called stage.
+Git has a mutable index called stage